Protection Warrior Gear, Tier Sets & BiS – Legion 7.3.5

 As a note:

-(crafted via Inscription) is tremendously powerful, the best physical damage reduction trinket in the game.
+(crafted via Inscription) is tremendously powerful, the most consistent physical damage reduction trinket in the game and very powerful despite its relatively low item level.

 In dungeons, many DPS-flagged trinkets like